Working Abroad as a Global Nomad

 The trick to having a successful freelance career while traveling the world is to remember a few things.
-One is that a freelance career takes more hustle, more motivation and more organization than the sort of job where you show up at 9, punch in, and then punch back out at 5 pm.
+Getting paid to travel is a dream most of us have.
+One consideration is that a freelance career takes more hustle, more motivation and more organization than the sort of job where you show up at 9, punch in, and then punch back out at 5 pm.
 And when you combine the freelance chaos with a few extra factors that always come with navigating cultures that are new to you, dealing with bureaucracies of both your home country and those of wherever you go, and of course some of the stress that will always accompany travel and exploring new places, a career freelancing while living abroad won’t be a walk in the park.
 It will be more like a hike through the Himalayas, because when you do stay focused you’ll be rewarded with getting to live a life of excitement while keeping your more practical side happy.
 Here are a few tips to make things easier for you.

 Save Before You Go